Career Definition for an Import Export Coordinator

 Most import export coordination positions require a bachelor's degree and knowledge of standard regulations that go along with various domestic and international protocols.
 Many import export coordinators take a variety of courses in business, including global business management, documentation, and management.

-According to Salary.com, import export clerks earned a median of about $40,393 per year, as of May 2016, while the median salaries earned by supervisors and administrators were $60,036 and $57,460, respectively.
+According to Salary.com, import-export clerks earned a median of about $43,450 per year, as of April 2019, while the median salaries earned by supervisors and administrators were $65,420 and $61,690, respectively.
 There is not necessarily more demand in coastal cities because national and international businesses are able to coordinate from all over the globe.
-According to the U. S. Bureau of Labor Statistics (bls.gov), careers in shipping, receiving and traffic are expected to decrease by 2% from 2014 to 2024.
+According to the U. S. Bureau of Labor Statistics (bls.gov), careers in shipping, receiving and traffic are expected to experience little to no change from 2016 to 2026.

 Alternate Career Options